josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 Hooks streamline things a lot, and most developers prefer writing new components this way.
 But you'll also learn something new about the philosophy and principles behind React by learning the "old way" with class components.

 And in the real world, you'll usually encounter applications with a mix of class and function components, so it'll help a lot in your career to fully understand both styles.

-## Class components vs Function components:
-  * In class components we use lifecycle methods to manage state and side effects.
-For function components we use Hooks.
-  * Hooks cannot be used in class components! (and lifecycle methods are not used in function components)
-  * Class components have just one state variable, an object with multiple keys
-  * Function components have the option to store state in one or multiple variables, managed with `useState` and/or `useReducer`

 ## Helpful Resources